IneSantos/Doctor-Case-App/doctor-case-app/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+Since 3000 is being used by the API this will have to run in 3001. (you can configure the <code>.env</code> file inside server folder to configure this.)

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+**NOTE:**

+In order to run this project there are 2 things you can't forget.
+First install all the dependencies, by runing  <code>npm install</code> inside the soctor-case-app folder.
+Then add the <code>.env</code> file to the src folder.
+And finally execute <code>npm start</code>

 ### `yarn test`